Medical certificates for CPL and ATPL holders

 If you hold a CPL or an ATPL, your licence will only be valid if you hold a Class 1 UK medical certificate.
-You also need a Class 1 UK medical certificate in order to train for a CPL or an ATPL.”
+You also need a Class 1 UK medical certificate to train for a CPL or an ATPL.

 Apply for a medical certificate

-The first step in the process is to contact an Aeromedical Centre (see below), which will be able to provide you with personal updates as the process goes on.
+The first step in the process is to contact an Aeromedical Centre (AeMC) on this page, which will be able to provide you with personal updates as the process goes on.

-If you do not already hold a medical certificate, you must contact an Aeromedical Centre in order to undergo a medical examination.
-Aeromedical Centres are specially approved medical facilities authorised to issue UK medical certificates for pilots.
+If you do not already hold a Class 1 UK medical certificate, you must contact an AeMC to undergo an Initial medical examination.
+AeMCs are specially approved medical facilities authorised to issue UK medical certificates for pilots.
+An AeMC can also issue Initial Class 3 medical certificates for Trainee ATCOs (Air Traffic Control Officers (ATCOs), who are not applying to join National Air Traffic Services (NATS).
+NATS arrange medicals for their own recruited staff.

 The examination and required tests take approximately half a day and appointments can be made directly through the AeMC.
 There are set charges for all examinations and tests.